brandonbate/My-Git-Tutorial/README.md

 works great when you want to update existing files tracked in your repository.
 But if you create a new (untracked) file, then the above command will NOT add it to the repository.
-Your best bet in this instance is to use the old-fashioned two step method in this instance.
+Your best bet in this instance is to use the old-fashioned two step method.

 Sometimes we need to delete a file from our project.
 If we simply delete the file from our local system, Git is going to notice its